American Sweet Gum Tree: An Attractive Plant With Drawbacks

 The tree belongs to the family Altingiaceae and is native to the eastern part of the United States and Mexico.
 Until quite recently, it was placed in the witch hazel family, or the Hamamelidaceae.
 Studies of its genetics have shown that the genus Liquidambar should be classified in a separate group from witch hazel.
 The older family name is still used by some people, however.

 The tree grows in USDA (United States Department of Agriculture) plant hardiness zones 5 to 9.
 It does well in southwestern BC.
 Our winters are mostly mild, unlike the case in the rest of the province.
-We sometimes get a little snow in winter, but it doesn't last for long.
+We sometimes get a little snow in winter, but it doesn't last for long (except on the mountain tops).

 Trunk and Leaves

 The tree is usually between sixty and eighty feet tall when it's mature and has a spread of around fifty feet.
-It's said to occasionally reach a height of a hundred and fifty feet.
+It occasionally reaches a height of a hundred feet or more.
+Multiple cultivars of the plant are available, so people can choose one that is likely to have the characteristics that they want, such as a suitable height.
 The bark of the trunk is grey and has irregular ridges and furrows.
 The wood is sometimes used to make furniture and veneer.

 Sweet gum leaves resemble maple leaves but are more deeply divided.
 They have five narrow lobes and occasionally more.
 The leaves are star shaped.
 The edges of the lobes are finely serrated.
 The leaves are attached to a branch by a long petiole, or leaf stalk.

 In the autumn, the leaves turn a beautiful shade of yellow, orange, pink, purple, and red.
 They are often multicoloured.
 Their appearance is a major reason for the popularity of the tree.
-The tree is disliked as well as loved, however, as explained below.
+The tree is disliked as well as loved, however, as I explain below.

 The female structure becomes a green and spiky ball as it matures.
 The structure is made from multiple flowers and therefore contains multiple fruits.
 It becomes brown as it ripens and is known as a gum ball.
-The gum ball contains capsules that bear the seeds.
-The seeds are released through an opening in the capsules.
 Gum balls growing close together may stick to each other, forming a chain or cluster.

 Potential Problems Caused by Gum Balls

 As annoying as the gums balls may be, some people enjoy using them in crafts.
 An Internet search for "sweet gum ball crafts" should bring up some interesting ideas.
-The balls are used to make Christmas tree ornaments, for example.
+The balls are used to make Christmas tree ornaments and are added to dried flower arrangements and other decorations, for example.

 Growing the Tree in a Garden